fastjs-team/docs/docs/guide/dom/index.md

 dom.select("tag"); // FastjsDomList | null
 ```

-With strongly type support with your typescript project, you can define the return type of `dom.select()`.
+With strongly type support in your TypeScript project, you can define the return type of `dom.select()`.

 ```typescript
 import type { FastjsDom, FastjsDomList } from "jsfast";